pkeroulas/st2110-toolkit/doc/troubleshoot.md

 RTP: dropping old packet received too late
 ```

-First thing to do is to strip the command to bare minimum:
+First thing to do is to strip the command to bare minimum, and see if
+it's ok without transcoding:

 ```
 ffmpeg -y -loglevel verbose -buffer_size 671088640 -protocol_whitelist 'file,udp,rtp' -i mysdp.sdp  -f null /dev/null
 ```

-Check that you NIC ring buffer is the largest as possible:
+Check that your NIC ring buffer is the largest as possible:

 ```
 sudo ethtool -g <iface>